 It is our objective to ensure a high level of safety among rotorcraft users and TM-CAD is committed in ensuring that this safety is maintained, even if the rotorcraft activity is much less than fixed-wing operations.

 Deliverable(s) Timeline Workshops/meetings/forums.
-Continuous
+Continu

 Stakeholders - Roles and responsibilities TM-CAD Coordinate with industry representatives to organise helicopter safety events/disseminate promotional material to increase safety awareness within this domain.
-Aviation organisations Promote safety awareness among its operational levels.